permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 ---
-title: Blog - writing c code to target the web
+title: Cross-compiling C for the web
 author: A.
 published: February 16, 2023
 tags: c, wasm